Transcendent-Tapir/Distorted-Domains/characters.md

 # Characters

-Characters in Distorted Domains have 3 stats.
+Characters in Distorted Domains are called Travelers, as they are people who travel through the many domains in search of something.
+They have 3 stats.
 Strong, Skilled, and Smart.
 These can represent what you are doing or how you are approaching a task.

 - Strong is using brute strength or a very direct approach
 - Skilled is using manual dexterity or a specialized skillset